DJ-MrJay/hello-rails-react/README.md

 ## 🤝 Contributing <a name="contributing"></a>

 Contributions, issues, and feature requests are welcome.

-Feel free to check the [issues page](../../issues/).
+If you find bugs, have suggestions for improvements, or want to add new features, please feel free to add an issue on the [issues page](../../issues/).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>